kurtosis-tech/postgres-package/README.md

     "config_file_artifact": "",

     // The name of a files artifact (https://docs.kurtosis.com/concepts-reference/files-artifacts) that should contain
-    // it is sql file which will be called to seed the database with data
+    // it is a sql file which will be called to seed the database with data
     // the default value indicates that nothing to seed "seed_file_artifact": "",

-    // comma separated key=value postgres config to overide default values
+    // It is an array of key=value string that overrides postgres config default values.
-    // example: "log_connections=yes"
+    // example: "[log_connections=yes]"
-    "postgres_config": "",
+    "postgres_config": [],
 }
 ```